-Paul has a spinal cord injury and was partnered with Ralph in October 2016.
+Paul was partnered with canine partner Ralph in October 2016.
+This is his story:

 I was an ordinary 20-year-old lad enjoying my life and working in my dream job with a kitchen fitting company.
 I had a long-term girlfriend and a wide range of friends.